kwgoodman/books/readme.rst

 ====

 ===  ================================================   ===========================
-Feb  Real Tigers                                        Mick Herron Feb  A Dance with Dragons                               George RR Martin Jan  The World According to Garp                        John Irving
+Feb  Killers of the Flower Moon                         David Grann Feb  Real Tigers                                        Mick Herron Feb  A Dance with Dragons                               George RR Martin Jan  The World According to Garp                        John Irving